 Apply to the Community Mental Health Program

-Professional Nearly 70 percent of San Francisco's public mental health work force will retire within the next 10 years—a trend that is echoed throughout the state and the nation.
+- Professional: Nearly 70 percent of San Francisco's public mental health work force will retire within the next 10 years—a trend echoed throughout the state and the nation.

 - Admissions Application: The online application can be found on the school website.